Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 - SMU's games this year have gone over the total in five out of nine opportunities (55.6%).

-- SMU is 5-4 against the spread and 8-2 overall in games when it scores more than 16.2 points.
+- SMU is 5-4 against the spread and 8-2 overall when the team puts up more than 16.2 points.

 - The Mustangs have turned the ball over 15 times, 13 fewer times than the Bearcats have forced turnovers (28).